 When deciding on director candidates, we nominate those who can address SuMi TRUST Group’s high-priority management issues (Materiality) with deep insight and extensive experience in corporate management, finance and accounting, the areas of legal, risk management, and compliance, the areas of trust, asset management, and asset administration, digital technology/IT, internationality, or in the areas of sustainability, including knowledge and experience about social issues, environment, and DE&I. We shall shall ensure a board of diverse and balanced composition that is appropriate to properly monitor the wide range of business areas as a trust bank group, based on the SuMi TRUST Group’s Reason for Existence (“Purpose”).

-• Of the 15 directors, 13 are male and two are female (shown in orange above).
+• Of the 16 directors, 14 are male and two are female (shown in orange above).

-• 16 Board of Directors meetings were convened during the period July 1, 2022 through June 30, 2023.
+• 16 Board of Directors meetings were convened during the period July 1, 2023 through June 30, 2024.

 *1Judged based on whether or not the person has overseas work experience, etc. Internal Directors have experience in global business development related to SuMi TRUST Group’s business operations such as trust.

-(3) Chairman of the Board of Directors (External Director)
+(3) Chair of the Board of Directors(External Director)

 While a "company with Three Committees" is, in principle, able to delegate important business execution decisions to executive officers, the Board of Directors is required to exercise a greater supervisory function.
-In light of the role expected of the Board of Directors, SuMi TRUST Group has appointed Mr. Isao Matsushita, an external director, as chairman of the Board of Directors.
+In light of the role expected of the Board of Directors, SuMi TRUST Group has appointed Mr. Isao Matsushita, an external director, as chair of the Board of Directors.

-In addition, SuMi TRUST Group has established the Corporate Secretariat as an organization that assists the chairman in fulfilling his duties, thereby providing information for use in the selection of agendas for Board of Directors meetings, and offering assistance regarding matters such as the clarification of points related to the agendas of Board of Directors meetings.
+In addition, SuMi TRUST Group has established the Corporate Secretariat as an organization that assists the chair in fulfilling his duties, thereby providing information for use in the selection of agendas for Board of Directors meetings, and offering assistance regarding matters such as the clarification of points related to the agendas of Board of Directors meetings.

 (4) Deliberations by the Board of Directors